jaqx0r/filtergen/README.md

 ## LICENCE

-It was written, and is copyrighted by me <matthew@hairy.beasts.org>, and made available you you under the terms of the GNU General Public Licence.
+It was written, and copyrighted by <matthew@hairy.beasts.org>
+and made available you you under the terms of the GNU General Public Licence.

+The current maintainer is Jamie Wilkinson.

 ## WHY?